DHLC Investments, Inc. logo

 DHLC Investments, Inc. is a direct hard money lender headquartered in Texas that has been operating since 2001.
 The company has funded over $200 million in loans and focuses exclusively on real estate investors rather than traditional borrowers.
 Leadership includes President Rob Barney, who actively participates in real estate investor conferences and community events across Texas.

-DHLC offers specialized financing for real estate investors including purchase/rehab loans with no minimum down payment and up to 80% loan-to-after-repaired-value ratios, residential investment loans, commercial and multi-family loans, and long-term rental property financing.
+DHLC offers listed financing for real estate investors including purchase/rehab loans with no minimum down payment and up to 80% loan-to-after-repaired-value ratios, residential investment loans, commercial and multi-family loans, and long-term rental property financing.
 Rates start as low as 8.5%, and the company advertises fast closings with no prepayment penalties.
 They operate as a direct lender, meaning borrowers work directly with the company rather than through brokers.

 The company distinguishes itself through local presence and direct lending relationships across five Texas metro areas: Dallas, Fort Worth, Austin, Houston, and San Antonio.
 DHLC emphasizes reputation and reliability, with messaging centered on "actually doing what we say we will do."
 Leadership regularly presents at real estate investor conferences, positioning the company as an educator in the hard money space and warning investors about common pitfalls like bait-and-switch tactics from less reputable lenders.

 As a hard money lender, DHLC targets experienced real estate investors with concrete deals, not traditional consumers seeking personal credit.
 The business model inherently involves higher rates and shorter loan terms than conventional mortgages, reflecting the higher risk profile and faster funding timelines that characterize hard money lending.
-Borrowers should understand this is specialized commercial real estate financing, not a consumer loan product.
+Borrowers should understand this is listed commercial real estate financing, not a consumer loan product.

 Services & Features